open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 Often, the waiting for a message is not particularly interesting and hidden away in a framework that only invokes some handler function to process a message once one is received
 (in the same way that the listening on a TCP port for an incoming HTTP message is not particularly interesting).

+### Conversations

+In some messaging systems, a message can receive one or more reply messages that answers a particular other message that was sent earlier.
+All messages that are grouped together by such a reply-relationship are called a *conversation*.
+The grouping usually happens through some sort of "In-Reply-To:" meta information or an explicit *conversation ID* (sometimes called *correlation ID*).
+Sometimes a conversation can span multiple message destinations (e.g. initiated via a topic, continued on a temporary one-to-one queue).

 ### Temporary and anonymous destinations

 Some messaging systems support the concept of *temporary destination* (often only temporary queues) that are established just for a particular set of communication partners (often one to one) or conversation.